reflectoring/reflectoring.github.io/content/blog/2022/2022-04-26-introduction-to-retrofit.md

 Developers use HTTP Clients to communicate with other applications over the network.
 Over the years, multiple [HTTP Clients](https://reflectoring.io/comparison-of-java-http-clients/) have been developed to suit varying application needs.

-In this article, we will focus on **Retrofit`, one of the most popular type-safe Http Client for Java and Android.**
+In this article, we will focus on **Retrofit, one of the most popular type-safe Http Client for Java and Android.**

 {{% github "https://github.com/thombergs/code-examples/tree/master/java/retrofit" %}}